RosettaCommons/documentation/rosetta_basics/input-options.md

 <!-- --- title: Input Options -->

 Here is a list of common used input options.
 For most of these options, the option groups (in:path etc) do not need to be given.
+The option groups need to be given only for options that have the same name as other options in other option groups.
+Rosetta will warn you if this is the case.

 Misc
 ====